 While heading off the beaten track and avoiding large groups of people sounds appealing, you must think about it in practice.
 June through to August is a time of year we really wouldn’t recommend for trekking to Everest Base Camp.

-Putting all of the facts and figures we’ve given you into practice, the months of September to October are what we’d recommend for trekking to Everest Base Camp.
+Putting all of the facts and figures we’ve given you into practice, the months of September to October or March to May are what we’d recommend for trekking to Everest Base Camp.
 The nights are not in the massively below freezing zones, like in November to January, and you are guaranteed the best views.